 Why Polarized Sunglasses for Fly Fishing?

-These glasses are not your regular sunglasses but specially designed to cut through glare.
-This greatly increases your chance of seeing fish which is half the battle when fishing anyway, right?
+These glasses are not your regular sunglasses, but offer special benefits and are specifically designed to cut through glare for all day fly fishing.
+This greatly increases your chance of seeing fish, which is half the battle when fishing anyway, right?

-These glasses are important even during cloudy days as they remove the reflection on the water surface and help us see fish and underwater hazards better.
-Once the polarised glasses eliminate the glare on the water surface, they can follow the movement of fish easily and cast the flies in the right direction.
-Improved visibility also increases safety since wading through fast flowing rivers can be dangerous.
+These glasses are important even on a cloudy day, as they remove the reflection on the water surface and help us see fish and underwater hazards better.
+Once the polarised glasses eliminate the glare on the water surface, you can follow the movement of fish easily and cast the flies in the right direction.
+Improved visibility also increases safety, since wading through fast flowing rivers can be dangerous.